Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Direct optimization: deterministic results

 where $\constR = 1$, and $\constC = 2$. \end{itemize} \end{lemma} We defer the proof to \Cref{sec:determ_proof}.
-The assumption that each $A_i$ is nonzero is simply to avoid additional edge cases; we can clearly discard any zero measurement matrices because the corresponding terms in \eqref{eq:ncvx_gen} will not depend on $X$.
+The assumption that each $y_i \geq 0$ was introduced and discussed in \Cref{sec:intro_ms}.
+The assumption that each $A_i$ is nonzero avoids the potential issue of $L_\lambda$ being infinite everywhere.
+In practice, we can discard any zero measurement matrices because the corresponding measurements give no useful information.

 We can compare this result to what we would expect for the convex problem \eqref{eq:sdp_gen}.
 Optimality of $Z \succeq 0$ for \eqref{eq:sdp_gen} is equivalent to $\nabla L_\lambda(Z) Z = 0$ and $\nabla L_\lambda(Z) \succeq 0$.
 The criticality property $\nabla L_\lambda(X X^*) X = 0$ clearly implies $\nabla L_\lambda(Z) Z = 0$ for $Z = X X^*$.
 However, we do not quite obtain the second condition $\nabla L_\lambda(Z) \succeq 0$; note that this would be equivalent to $\ip{ \nabla L_\lambda(X X^*) }{Z'} \geq 0$ for all $Z' \succeq 0$.
 The additional nonnegative terms involving $\ell''$ in the inequality of \Cref{lem:landscape_gen} are thus the price we pay for the nonconvexity of \eqref{eq:ncvx_gen}.
-Increasing the optimization rank $p$ reduces this penalty (although, as discussed in \cite{McRae2025preprintb}, this does not immediately imply that this is a good thing to do).
+Increasing the optimization rank $p$ reduces this penalty (although, as discussed in \cite{McRae2026a}, this does not immediately imply that this is a good thing to do).

 For this result to be useful, we must consider specific examples of loss functions $\ell$, which we do in the following subsections.